jitesh-a/group-chat-app-client/README.md

-# Chatbook server
+# Chatbook client

-A realtime group chat application server using Graphql and ES6 with JWT authentication.
+A realtime group chat application client built with Apollo Client.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).